blakedallen/ada_recipes/README.md

 ## Overview

 Each recipe can be described in a python file which is a set of tasks ran.
-Each of these tasks are going to have tests and commit recipes (configs) as code.
+Each of these recipes will be small, self contained, are going to have configs as code.
+When things are big enough to warrent splitting off, a module will be written.

 ### Modules